Facebook

 And of course you must have hot tea with sugar and milk!

-While we have not managed to sample scones from every establishment in the city center, we have tried a fair number.
-If you are staying in a self-catering apartment or other place with a kitchen, we highly suggest buying fresh scones from the English Market to take home.
-If you don't have your own kitchen, or you'd simply like to dine out, our favorite spot is The Natural Foods Bakery on Paul St. The scones are made from organic ingredients, the tea choices are wonderful, and the staff is lovely.
+While I have not managed to sample scones from every establishment in the city center, I have tried a fair number.
+If you are staying in a self-catering apartment or other place with a kitchen, I highly suggest buying fresh scones from the English Market to take home.
+If you don't have your own kitchen, or you'd simply like to dine out, my favorite spot is The Natural Foods Bakery on Paul St. The scones are made from organic ingredients, the tea choices are wonderful, and the staff is lovely.

 Mr. Simms Olde Sweet Shoppe on Oliver Plunkett St Cork Ireland